Easy Window Project Fireplace Decor

 - Screwdriver

 Luckily, I had all of this on hand.
-It’s one of the perks for being a junk collector!
+It’s one of the perks of being a junk collector!

 Clean The Window

-I used a hose to knock off the dirt, then a rag to dry it.
+I used a hose to knock off the dirt and then a rag to dry it.

 Remove hardware and more

-It’s best to remove the hardware and rope pulls before painting your window.
+Removing the hardware and rope pulls before painting your window is best.

 Tip for storing hardware

-How many times have you misplaced hardware and such while working on a project?
-I’m lost stuff many times.
-I’ve learned to be more careful with knobs, handles and such.
-While I was working on this easy window project I wanted to make sure that my hardware didn’t get misplaced.
+How often have you misplaced hardware while working on a project?
+I’ve lost stuff many times.
+I’ve learned to be more careful with knobs and handles.
+While working on this easy window project, I wanted to ensure that my hardware wasn’t misplaced.

 Old windows may have layers of old paint.
-Use caution, if you suspect lead paint, use a lead paint test kit.
+Use caution; use a lead paint test kit if you suspect lead paint.

 Here’s a sneak peek into my kitchen island.
 It doesn’t hold the regular cooking utensils, but all the tools I need for a quick project done in the kitchen.
 It’s been too hot to work outdoors.